-10. Technical Indicator Description
+8. Technical Indicator Descriptions

-10.1 Programme 1: Service Delivery and Access
+8.1 Programme 1: Service Delivery and Access

-10.1.1 Implementation of the skills development programme aligned to the CIPC Strategy
+8.1.1 Implementation of the skills development programme aligned to the CIPC Strategy

 Indicator Title Progress Report on the Implementation of the Skills Development Programme Definition Development of the skills development plan and implementation of the plan in a phased approach.
 Phases will be dictated by organisational needs and the approval of the OD.
-Source of data Skills development Plans, Training Registers Method of calculation/ Assessment Approval and Implementation of the skills development plan Means of Verification Skills Development Plan signed by Executive, Signed training registers Assumptions Appropriate resources Allocation of budget and management commitment Disaggregation of Beneficiaries (where applicable) Target for Women: N/A Target for Youth: N/A Target for People with Disabilities: N/A Spatial Transformation (where applicable) Reflect on contribution to spatial transformation priorities: N/A Reflect on the spatial impact area: N/A Calculation type Cumulative (Year - End) Cumulative (Year to date) X Non-cumulative Reporting cycle Quarterly and annually Desired performance Development and Implementation of Skills Development Plan sooner than targets Indicator responsibility The Divisional Manager: Human Capital is responsible for managing and reporting on this indicator.
+Source of data Skills development Plans, Training Registers Method of calculation/ Assessment Approval and Implementation of the skills development plan Means of Verification Skills Development Plan signed by Executive, Signed training registers Assumptions Appropriate resourcesAllocation of budget and management commitment Disaggregation of Beneficiaries (where applicable) Target for Women: N/A Target for Youth: N/A Target for People with Disabilities: N/A Spatial Transformation (where applicable) Calculation type Cumulative (Year - End) Cumulative (Year to date) X Non-cumulative Reporting cycle Quarterly and annually Desired performance Development and Implementation of Skills Development Plan sooner than targets Indicator responsibility The Divisional Manager: Human Capital is responsible for managing and reporting on this indicator.

-10.1.2 Reviewed job descriptions and evaluations aligned to the New Organisational Structure
+8.1.2 Reviewed job descriptions and evaluations aligned to the New Organisational Structure

-Indicator Title Progress Report on the Reviewed job descriptions and evaluations Definition Job descriptions and evaluations reviewed and aligned with the To-Be Organizational Structure Source of data Management reports Job Description and Job Evaluation Report Reviewed Job Descriptions and Evaluations Method of Approved Job Descriptions and Evaluations calculation/ Assessment Means of Verification Panel Approval and Job Evaluation Reports Approval of Job Descriptions by Line Managers Assumptions The approval of the Draft To-be Organisational Structure Appropriate resources and availability of line managers Disaggregation of Target for Women: N/A Beneficiaries (where Target for Youth: N/A applicable) Target for People with Disabilities: N/A Spatial Reflect on contribution to spatial transformation priorities: N/A Transformation (where applicable) Reflect on the spatial impact area: N/A Calculation type Cumulative (Year - End) Cumulative (Year to date) Non-cumulative X Reporting cycle Quarterly and annually Desired performance Job descriptions and evaluations completed sooner than targeted period Indicator responsibility The Divisional Manager: Human Capital is responsible for managing and reporting on this indicator
+Indicator Title Progress Report on the Reviewed job descriptions and evaluations Definition Job descriptions and evaluations reviewed and aligned with the To-Be Organizational Structure Source of data Management reports Job Description and Job Evaluation Report Reviewed Job Descriptions and Evaluations Method of calculation/ Assessment Approved Job Descriptions and Evaluations Means of Verification Panel Approval and Job Evaluation Reports Approval of Job Descriptions by Line Managers Assumptions The approval of the Draft To-be Organisational Structure Appropriate resources and availability of line managers Disaggregation of Beneficiaries (where applicable) Target for Women: N/A Target for Youth: N/A Target for People with Disabilities: N/A Spatial Transformation (where applicable) Reflect on contribution to spatial transformation priorities: N/A Reflect on the spatial impact area: N/A Calculation type Cumulative (Year - End)Cumulative (Year to date)Non-cumulativeX Reporting cycle Quarterly and annually Desired performance Job descriptions and evaluations completed sooner than targeted period Indicator responsibility ibility The Divisional Manager: Human Capital is responsible for managing and reporting on th indicator

-10.1.3 A governed, accountable, clean and compliant administration enabling improvement in operational efficiency and better service delivery
+8.1.3 A governed, accountable, clean and compliant administration enabling improvement in operational efficiency and better service delivery

 Indicator Title AG Audit Outcome

 Definition To promote a governed, accountable, clean and compliant administration, a clean audit is pursued.

 Source of data Management reports

 Method of calculation/ AGSA audit report

 Assessment

 Means of Verification Management reports and other supporting documents (including AG audit report)

-Assumptions Appropriate resources Management reports are completed and available for auditing with their respective supporting evidence.
+Assumptions Appropriate resources

+Management reports are completed and available for auditing with their respective

+supporting evidence.

 All relevant divisions have control measures in place.

 All previous findings have been resolved

 Disaggregation of Target for Women: N/A

 Beneficiaries (where Target for Youth: N/A

 applicable) Target for People with Disabilities: N/A

+Spatial Transformation

-Spatial Transformation (where applicable) Reflect on contribution to spatial transformation priorities: N/A Reflect on the spatial impact area: N/A
+(where applicable) Reflect on contribution to spatial transformation priorities: N/A

+Reflect on the spatial impact area: N/A

 Calculation type Cumulative (Year - End)

 Cumulative (Year to date)

 Non-cumulative x

 Reporting cycle Annually

 Desired performance Clean Audit

 Indicator responsibility The Chief Audit Executive is responsible for managing and reporting on this indicator.

-10.1.4 Gathering of enhanced insights for improving customer / citizen experiences and satisfaction
+8.1.4 Gathering of enhanced insights for improving customer / citizen experiences and satisfaction